SarthakVerma18/Intern-Guidance/JPMC/Trading and Structuring.md

 The most important thing is to ensure your probability, quantitative basics and communication skills are strong.
 Taking part in several mock (or real) quant interviews will give you ample practice for these roles.
 A collection of commonly cited useful resources for such roles are:
 * Brainstellar
+* Course notes from some probab course in Insti - I used EE3110
 * Heard on the Street
 * 50 Challenging Problems in Probability
 * Neetcode.io